octokit/plugin-rest-endpoint-methods.js/docs/packages/listPackagesForUser.md

   <tbody>
     <tr><td>package_type</td><td>yes</td><td>

 The type of supported package.
-Can be one of `npm`, `maven`, `rubygems`, `nuget`, `docker`, or `container`.
 Packages in GitHub's Gradle registry have the type `maven`.
 Docker images pushed to GitHub's Container registry (`ghcr.io`) have the type `container`.
 You can use the type `docker` to find images that were pushed to GitHub's Docker registry (`docker.pkg.github.com`), even if these have now been migrated to the Container registry.

 </td></tr>
 <tr><td>visibility</td><td>no</td><td>

 The selected visibility of the packages.
-Can be one of `public`, `private`, or `internal`.
 Only `container` package_types currently support `internal` visibility properly.
 For other ecosystems `internal` is synonymous with `private`.
 This parameter is optional and only filters an existing result set.

 </td></tr>
 <tr><td>username</td><td>yes</td><td>

+The handle for the GitHub user account.

 </td></tr>
   </tbody>